amartinarias/amartinarias/README.md

 - ☁️ I'm currently learning Cloud Computing through the [Cloud Practitioner program] (https://awsshebuildscloudupcpe.splashthat.com/).
 - 💃 I'm currently a mentee at [Cajigo] (http://www.structur3dpeople.co.uk/cajigo/)
-- 🔭 I’m currently working on my problem-solving skills and Python portfolio.
+- 🔭 I’m currently working on my problem-solving skills and portfolio.
-- 🌱 I’m currently learning JavaScript, more advanced Python concepts and Cloud Computing.
+- 🌱 I’m currently learning JavaScript, Vue JS and Cloud Computing.
 - 👯 I’m looking to collaborate on projects and pair-programming.
 - 🤔 I’m looking for help with improving the quality of my code, refactoring and testing code.
 - 💬 Ask me about problem-solving with Python, transitioning into tech, and becoming more organised.